-If you are interested in teaching in a learning community, please first check with you chairperson.
-If he or she agrees, please contact Janine Graziano (firstname.lastname@example.org).
+If you are interested in teaching in a learning community, or if you and a colleague have an idea for a link, please first check with you chairperson(s).

-What is expected from me if I teach in a learning community?
+What is expected of me if I teach in a learning community?

 Kingsborough believes in a sustained model of professional development; there is a kick-off and closing meeting each semester and faculty are asked to meet regularly during the semester to keep courses tightly integrated and to be sure students are making progress.
-Attendance at program meetings and regular team meetings are part of the commitment teams make to learning communities, and faculty are compensated for this collaborative work.
+Attendance at program meetings and regular team meetings are part of the commitment teams make to learning communities.
+In addition, instructors are asked to assess samples of student work for evidence of integrative thinking, and to post the results of these assessments on a private KCC Learning Communities site on the CUNY Academic Commons.* Faculty are compensated for this collaborative work.

 Professional development is coordinated by Profs.
-Janine Graziano and Gabrielle Kahn.
+Kieren Howard and Tara Thompson.